learn-co-curriculum/phase-0-pac-3-function-parameters-lab/README.md

-**Instructions:** To pass the second test, you'll need to define a function called `introductionWithLanguage` that defines two parameters, `name` and `language`, and logs the phrase: "Hi, my name is [name] and I am learning to program in [language]."
+**Instructions:** To pass the second test, you'll need to define a function called `introductionWithLanguage` that defines two parameters, `name` and `language`, and returns the phrase: "Hi, my name is [name] and I am learning to program in [language]."

 ## Define a Function That Uses an Optional Parameter